AtechPro/AtechPro/readme.md

 ### 🧠 Born to Become Network Engineer , Forced to Become Software Engineer

-Wanted to configure Networking.

-Ended to configuring Flask Routes, ~or Even worst React/Vue/Js Routers~.

-Unknown to be Generalist
+>I am the code of my system.
+>Containers are my body, and broken builds are my blood.

+>I Pushed a thousands commit
+>Unknown to revert,
+>Nor known to docker build -t .

+>Have withstood vague AI replies to fix countless issues.
+>Yet the prompt not fixing anything.

+>I write not for joy,
-Nor to become Specialist
+>But because Im force to become Software Engineer

+>So as I pray—
-Soo As I Pray, Unlimited Computing Works
+>Unlimited Computing Works

 _Ahh bodo lah, cacat sana sini, everytime is obsticle_